iter-tools/iter-tools/API.md

 - `depth`: `1`
 - `shouldFlat`: `value => isIterable(value) && !isString(value)`

 Yields each nested value from `source` by recursing into values which are iterable -- up to the maximum recursion `depth`.
-In additon to checking `depth`, `flat` will only recurse if the result of `shouldFlat(item)` is truthy.
+In additon to checking `depth`, `flat` will only recurse if the result of `shouldFlat(value)` is truthy.

 <!-- prettier-ignore -->
 ```js